-Taking Medicines – You will likely need to take multiple medications.
+You will likely need to take multiple medications.
 Take all your medicines as prescribed by your physician for as long as needed.
 Do not stop when you begin to feel better.
 The doctor will tell you when the bacteria have been controlled for long enough to stop taking your medicines.
 Your medications may have some side effects.
-Call your doctor to discuss any side effects to determine whether your medicines should be changed, or the dosage altered.
+Call your doctor to discuss any side effects to determine whether your medicines should be changed, or the frequency or dosage altered.
 If you are having a severe reaction, call your doctor or pharmacist immediately.
 Try to tolerate mild side effects.
-They are less harmful than the long-term effects of uncontrolled NTM infections.
+They may be less harmful than the long-term effects of uncontrolled NTM infections.
 (You can learn more about medications and side effects, and print out a medication schedule to help you keep track.)

 Types of Medicines